-While I was placing the owl nest boxes a few weeks ago, many of you asked for bluebird boxes.
+While Grant Spencer and I were placing the owl nest boxes a few weeks ago, many of you asked for bluebird boxes.
 We have built a number of nest boxes for blue birds that are available for placement.

 In the Estes Valley, there has been at times all three bluebird species nesting.
 The three species are; the mountain, western and Eastern Bluebirds.
 The most common species, the Mountain Bluebirds prefer open country; the Western Bluebirds prefer areas with Ponderosa Pine, junipers and smaller openings.
 The least common, Eastern Bluebirds, when present prefer habitat similar to the Mountain Bluebirds.

 All three species eat large numbers of insects, showing a great preference for grasshoppers.
 The Mountain bluebird feeds on a variety of insects including mealworms, beetles, wasps, caterpillars, crickets and fruits such as currants, grapes, raisins, etc. The feeding habits of the Western, and Eastern Bluebird are similar and in some areas identical to the Mountain Bluebirds depending on what prey is available.

 When placing your bluebird nest boxes, remember that Mountain Bluebirds like areas that are very open, Western Bluebirds areas with Ponderosa Pine and smaller openings in the woods.
 If you place a box near a bush, it may become occupied by House Wrens, if the box is near a pond or stream you may get Tree Swallows.
 Keep in mind that Violet-green Swallows like similar habitat as do the Mountain Bluebirds.
 And Mountain Chickadees like habitat similar to Western Bluebirds.
 Don’t be surprised when some of your boxes are occupied by the swallows, wrens or chickadees.